Blog Articles - 60 Garner North

 More technicians

-In addition to these two simple variants, there is a plethora of different techniques for finishing edges.
-An absolute favorite of mine is sewn bind-off, or as it is called in English Italian bind-off or tubular bind-off, which are two different variants.
+In addition to these two simple variants, there is a plethora of different techniques for binding off.
+An absolute favorite of mine is sewn bind-off, or as it is called in English, Italian bind-off or tubular bind-off, which are two different variants.

 When using this technique, you get a result that looks like this…

 Nice… right… and it is also elastic.
-But we'll take that another time.
+But we'll save that for another time.

 Hugs / Pernilla